prociow/sensorberg-dev.github.io/_posts/2016-06-10-Custom-Resolver-URL-API-Key-and-Proximity-UUIDs.md

 The iOS Showcase app has the following 3 features.

-1. Simulating a beacon with a custom proximity UUID's
+1. Simulating a beacon with a custom proximity UUID
 2. Changing the Resolver URL for the App
 3. Setting the Application API Key manually on the App instead of scanning QR-Code